asddongmen/tidb_diff/README_GO.md

 ## Performance Optimizations

-The Go version implements several performance optimizations:
+The tool implements several performance optimizations:

 1. **Table-Level Concurrency** (when `use_stats=false`)
    - Each table is counted concurrently with independent `COUNT(1)` queries